Posted on Wednesday 21 February 2018

 Most employees’ taxes are automatically deducted from their paychecks.
 While tax season may be easier for traditional workers, easier does not equal better.

 You can find a full list of self-employed tax deductions on Quickbooks.
 Some of the most common deductions include marketing tools, home office expenses, meals with clients, and wages paid to employees.

 In some cases, self-employed individuals may be able to write off so many expenses that in the end, the government actually owes them money.
 Not sure about things you shop for are eligible to be "write-offs" but best to talk to a lawyer about these things first.

 That money can then be saved, reinvested, or otherwise used to grow their business.
-If you need cash to invest in your business before tax returns are handed out, consider a short term loan with My Canada Payday.
+If you need cash to invest in your business before tax returns are handed out, consider a quick cash loan with My Canada Payday.

 A final word regarding self-employment

 In current times, living expenses are surging and financial emergencies can occur at any time.
 Every working person should be striving to increase their economic capital.